Karol-pl/NBA-QUIZ/README.md

 # NBA-QUIZ
-Simple vanilla javascript quiz app
+Simple vanilla javascript quiz app with randomized question order, it also shows your result after answering all questions and allows you to reload it and do the quiz again!

 ## **SEE LIVE:**
 **https://karol-pl.github.io/NBA-QUIZ/**